Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Colorado Boulder

 CU Boulder requires all drone flights on university property to be approved by the Office of Risk Management.
-The university has an active UAS research program and maintains restrictions on flights during university events.
-Operators must comply with FAA regulations and university safety requirements.
+The university has an active UAS research program.

 Restrictions: Prior approval required from Office of Risk Management.
 No flights over Folsom Field or during university events.
-Must comply with FAA Part 107 or recreational rules as applicable.
+Folsom Stadium TFR restricts flights within 3 nautical miles during CU football games (1 hour before to 1 hour after kickoff).

 YesOffice of Risk Management